hanernlee/WDI-PROJECT-2-Fluffagram/README.md

 ## Key Features

 - Users can sign in and immediately post photos of animals
-- Users can then comment and like other users photos or their own.
+- Users can then comment and like other photos or their own.
 - Users can delete their photos.
-- Administrator can delete any user's photos.
+- Administrator can delete any uploaded photo.

 ***